Skip to content

 3. Performance Optimization

-• Properly configure server timeouts
+• Properly configure server timeout durations

 • Avoid running too many STDIO servers simultaneously